Tech-at-DU/ACS-4330-Query-Languages/final-assessment.md

 ## Submit your work

-Submit your completed work on GradeScope.
+Add your completed answers to `final-assessment/README.md` in your course repo and share the link with your instructor.

 <!--